If you’re new to the business world, you may be wondering how much should I pay my providers?

-Now that you’ve tailored your service to a specific customer, you can start to branch out if you are ready for another challenge.
+Now that you’ve customized your service to a specific customer, you can start to branch out if you are ready for another challenge.

-From our example above, if you started out by doing only smaller homes, you can now expand to larger homes and perfect that specific customer next.
+From our example above, if you started by doing only smaller homes, you can now expand to larger houses and perfect that specific customer next.

-Personalization is they key and you cannot do all services at once.
+Personalization is critical, and you cannot do all the services at once.

-You need to perfect each and every part of your service in order to scale your business.
+You need to perfect every part of your service to scale your business.

 This is also why we segregate everything inside BookingKoala.

-Some providers refuse going to certain zip codes and we block those zip codes from ever being matched with them.
+Some providers refuse to go to specific zip codes, and we block those zip codes from ever being matched with them.

-As you can see if I unselect a zip code or a specific location, that provider will never receive a job from that specific location or zip code.
+As you can see if I unselect a zipcode or a specific location, that provider will never receive a job from that particular location or zip code.

-These things are very important because it offers personalization towards the provider which will make them happier and lower the churn rate significantly.
+These things are essential because it offers personalization towards the provider, which will make them happier and lower the churn rate significantly.